gunthercox/ChatterBot/docs/index.rst

 ChatterBot is a Python library designed to make it easy to create software that can engage in conversation.

 An :term:`untrained instance` of ChatterBot starts off with no knowledge of how to communicate.
-Each time a user enters a statement, the library saves the text that they entered and the text that the statement was in response to.
+Each time a user enters a :term:`statement`, the library saves the text that they entered and the text that the statement was in response to.
 As ChatterBot receives more input the number of responses that it can reply and the accuracy of each response in relation to the input statement increase.

-The program selects the closest matching response by searching for the closest matching known statement that matches the input, it then returns the most likely response to that statement based on how frequently each response is issued by the people the bot communicates with.
+The program selects the closest matching :term:`response` by searching for the closest matching known statement that matches the input, it then chooses a response from the selection of known responses to that statement.

 ..  _process_flow_diagram: